justinelliotmeyers/salvage_yard_atlas/README.md

 All data manually created one-by-one.

-CC BY SA © 2024 Justin Meyers
+Vector data is under a CC BY SA license © 2024 Justin Meyers